cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 | 15    | Left Ankle     |
 | 16    | Right Ankle    |

-Since the number of key points never changes, we'll store it in a constant `int` variable.
-Name the variable `numKeypoints` and set the value to `17`.
+Since the number of key points never changes, we'll store it in an `int` constant.
+Name the constant `numKeypoints` and set the value to `17`.

 ### Create `keypointLocations` Variable